 How are Business Strategy, Digital Branding, and Brand Planning Linked?

 A good marketing plan includes combining and mixing several forms of digital marketing to get to your desired client or user.
-It provides a roadmap for how digital marketing strategy links together in an effective cohesive manner.
+It provides a roadmap for how digital marketing strategy links together in an efficient, cohesive manner.
 It ensures that your brand looks the same, feels the same and communicates the same core values overall digital platforms whether it’s your website or Facebook.

 Where to play